mdey0108/WhoRU/README.md

 ```

 <p>WhoRU is created to help in penetration testing and it's not responsible for any misuse or illegal purposes.</p>
-<p>WhoRU is inspired by https://github.com/thelinuxchoice/ Big thanks to @thelinuxchoice</p>
+<p>WhoRU is inspired by mahi !
+Big thanks to Mahi